-At the end of the school day on Friday 20 March 2020, all schools in Monmouthshire closed for the near future; we do not know when the return to school will be.
+At the end of the school day on Friday 20 March 2020, all schools in Monmouthshire were closed.

 The number one priority for Monmouthshire at the moment is currently social distancing to keep people safe.
 If you can keep your children at home it would be really appreciated please.

 The Government has stated in its latest advice:

 If children can stay safely at home, they should, to limit the chance of the virus spreading.
 That is why the government has asked parents to keep their children at home, wherever possible, and asked schools to remain open only for those children who absolutely need to attend.

 Following the announcement made by the Minister for Education, Kirsty Williams, that Schools will re-open on 29th June to “check in, catch up and prepare”, the Council has agreed that children of keyworkers will be given the opportunity to return to their own school setting with effect from Monday, 22nd June.
 The schools will be open between the hours of 8.30am and 4pm.

 To ensure that all of the individual schools have accurate numbers to plan staffing and ensure compliance with social distancing requirements all parents / carers are required to book a place at their school.

 The guidance on eligibility for parents accessing one of these places can be found below.

 - Even for critical workers, provision will only be made available for your child(ren) in circumstances where there is no safe alternative for your family.

 - If both parents / carers are confirmed as meeting the criteria for critical workers, you are automatically entitled to a place for your child(ren).